CatalogueOfLife/data/README.md

 The 4 regional databases IRMNG, ITIS regional, China) are excluded as sector sources as they are too patchy, but the classification down to genus level remains in the exported hierarchy.

-## requirements
- - MySql server with a `assembly_global` database
- - Postgres 11 server with an empty `colh` database
- - python 3

 ```
 # export assembly global from mysql into parent-child tsv file